Frequently Asked Questions

 Is it safe to be assessed or treated during pregnancy?

-During pregnancy, vaginal examinations conducted by a trained physiotherapist are not only safe but also beneficial for expectant mothers.
-Physiotherapists specializing in women's health possess the expertise to perform these examinations with care and sensitivity, ensuring the comfort and well-being of the mother and the baby.
+Physiotherapists specialising in women's health have the expertise to perform these examinations with care and sensitivity, ensuring the comfort and well-being of the mother and baby.
 These examinations help in assessing pelvic floor function, diagnosing any potential issues, and developing tailored treatment plans to address discomfort or prepare for childbirth.
-With proper communication and trust established between the physiotherapist and the pregnant woman, such examinations can contribute to a smoother pregnancy journey and promote overall maternal health and well-being.

 Is it possible to have an appointment without internal vaginal examination?